How to transition from SMTP to Gmail sync

 Removing the channel will not delete any of your email history that is already in the inbox, which means it will retain any comments and activities made to the emails in Front.

-If you want to delete all history in Front and start a fresh import of emails from Office 365, then you can follow these steps to delete the inbox instead.
+If you want to delete all history in Front and start a fresh import of emails from Gmail, then you can follow these steps to delete the inbox instead.

 Confirm the removal if you'd like to proceed.